mattvenn/zero-to-asic-www/content/contact.md

 ## Format

 * 11 hands-on projects, supported with text guides and over 6 hours of videos.
+* Support via:
-* Support via discord community server and 1 to 1 office hours.
+    * 1 to 1 office hours (after 3 months, any remaining hours will expire).
+    * discord community server.
-* Weekly course hangout call.
+    * weekly course hangout call.
 * Asynchronous - do in your own time.
 * A PCB will be optionally available to buy with ASIC pre-soldered for you - see [FAQ](#faq).
 * High resolution set of digital images of the decapped ASIC - see [FAQ](#faq).